 I tried to distract myself by researching for my blog, and one of the articles that I was researching was about leaky gut.
 One topic that continued to come up was h pylori infection.

 Helicobacter pylorus is a common infection of the digestive tract.
 It is thought to be passed from infected food and drinking water and can be passed from an infected person through saliva.
 It is common for people to live with this infection for decades with or without symptoms and often is passed from a mother to her young children.
 As many as 50% of the population is infected with this bacteria, although only 20% of those infected ever show symptoms.
 H pylori burrow into the gastric mucosa of the stomach and intestines where it can actually cause a leaky gut.

 - feeling full after eating a small amount

 - back pain

 - sensitivities to medications

-This is only some of the major symptoms that people endure.
-Although the medical establishment believes that h pylori infects the stomach and digestive tract, it can infect any organ in the body.
+These are only some of the major symptoms that people endure.
+Although the medical establishment believes that h pylori infect the stomach and digestive tract, it can infect any organ in the body.

 I began having stomach issues as a child and remember being tested for ulcers.
 The reflux started when I was a teenager.
 I also had mood issues and experience panic attacks throughout college.

 My mother suffered from reflux, gastritis, and ulcers and my younger sister also had problems with ulcers and reflux.
 My sister and mother both have several food allergies and are both hypersensitive to medications.
 Hmm, sense a pattern here?

 My suspicions were confirmed and now I am treating the infection.
 Stay tuned for part two of this series to find out what you can do if you suspect that you may have an h pylori infection and the treatment options that are available to help you to be infection free!